honeycombio/refinery/refinery_config.md

 ### `QueryAuthToken`

 `QueryAuthToken` is the token that must be specified to access the `/query` endpoint.
-Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.
+Setting this value via a command line flag may expose credentials - it is recommended to use the environment variable or a configuration file.

 This token must be specified with the header "X-Honeycomb-Refinery-Query" in order for a `/query` request to succeed.
 These `/query` requests are intended for debugging Refinery during setup and are not typically needed in normal operation.